 Whilst coconut juice is often used in Asian desserts, it is also the perfect beverage to rehydrate in Asia’s scorching heat.
-Did you know that it is best source of natural electrolytes in the world?
+Did you know that it is the best source of natural electrolytes in the world?
 It is even more rehydrating than water!

 The cloudy white liquid is not only thirst-quenching and delicious but it is detoxifying too.
-So if you’ve drunk too much of number 3, 4, 6 or 8 on your travels, (see below) this magic fluid will sort you out.
+So if you’ve drunk too much of numbers 3, 4, 6 or 8 on your travels, (see below) this magic fluid will sort you out.

 3. The Bucket